eclipse-zenoh/zenoh-cpp/README.md

    git clone https://github.com/eclipse-zenoh/zenoh-cpp.git
    ```

 2. Do install.
-Notice, that the [zenoh-c] is not required for installation, but it's necessary for building tests and examples.
-So instead of the main project which depends on [zenoh-c], it's faster to directly use `install` subproject.
+   Neither [zenoh-c] nor [zenoh-pico] are required for the installation, but both are neccessary for building tests and examples.
+So, instead of the main project, it's faster to do install from "install" subproject directly.

    Use option `CMAKE_INSTALL_PREFIX` for specifying installation location.
 Without this parameter installation is performed to default system location `/usr/local` which requires root privileges.